Mechanistic Knobs in LLMs: Retrieving and Steering High-Order Semantic Features via Sparse Autoencoders: Methodology

 \paragraph{Causal Intervention.} We utilize candidate features to steer the model with varying intensity $\alpha$, generating outputs on the Feature Validation Dataset.
 We set a gradient of intervention coefficients $\alpha \in [-5, 5]$ and observe the continuous shift of the model's output along the dimension of the oppositional semantics.

 \paragraph{Effect Evaluation.} We use Qwen3-235B-Thinking \cite{yang2025qwen3technicalreport} as an automatic evaluator to assess whether the model's generated responses align with the expected behavioral trends, supplemented by secondary human verification.
 Only features that demonstrate significant behavioral monotonicity under intervention are ultimately confirmed as effective and stable \textit{functional knobs}.
+For details and LLM judgment reliability, see Appx. \ref{appendix:detailoneffectvalidationandllmjudgmentreliability}.